 How many Antarctic Ice Marathon & 100k races have occured?

-There have been nine Antarctic Ice Marathon & 100k races to date.
+There have been ten Antarctic Ice Marathon & 100k races to date.
 The 2014 race is the 10th edition of the event.

 What date will the 2015 Antarctic 100k take place?

-The 2015 Antarctic Ice Marathon is scheduled to take place on 15 January 2015.
+The 2015 Antarctic 100k is scheduled to take place on 15 January 2015.
 See the Race Schedule section for complete details.

 What date will the 2015 Antarctic Ice Marathon take place?